arrfou90/Jetson-TX1/README.md

 new Holes and thikness of layers is changed.

 http://www.thingiverse.com/thing:1217209

-Great thanks to Manuella Galupo.
+Great thanks and work credits to Manuella Galupo.